How do I enroll?

 - In the months before you travel, you will work with our Gap Travel Adviser to complete your medical forms, coordinate your international flights, and complete your payment.

-- Approximately one moth before you leave, we’ll send you an invitation to a pre-trip webinar.
+- Approximately one month before you leave, we’ll send you an invitation to a pre-trip webinar.
 On the video call, we’ll address all last-minute packing tips, review the airport procedure, and answer any remaining questions form you and your peers.

 - Bon voyage!
 Buen viaje! การเดินทางที่ปลอดภัย!
 Have a nice trip!